walidelnozahy/cloud/docs/apps/api.md

 ## Specifying paths

-Though Express.js supports multiple formats, we suggest using simple string representions for your paths.
+Paths are specified using simple string representions.
 Dynamic parameters can be set using the `:paramName` syntax.
 This value will be available in your callback function via the `req.params` object.

 ```javascript
 // Create a GET route for /users with a dynamic parameter